Hnačov

 Hnačov is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 90 inhabitants.
+It has about 80 inhabitants.

+Etymology

+The name is probably derived from the surname Hnáč, meaning "Hnáč's (court)".
+The name was alternatively written as Hnáčov.

 Geography

 Hnačov is located about 14 km east of Klatovy and 41 km south of Plzeň.
 It lies in the Blatná Uplands.
 The highest point is the hill Zbudov at 645 m above sea level.
 The Úslava River flows through the municipality.

 The village is situated on the shore of the fishpond Hnačovský rybník, which is the second largest pond in the Plzeň Region with an area of 68 km2.
 Established in 1613, it is used for fish farming and recreational purposes.

 History

 The first written mention of Hnačov is from 1411.